Entomophaga (fungus)

 Entomophaga is a genus of entomopathogenic fungi in the Entomophthoraceae family and also the order Entomophthorales.
 This has been supported by molecular phylogenetic analysis (Gryganskyi et al. 2012).

 Well-known species are Entomophaga grylli and Entomophaga maimaiga, which can infect grasshoppers and gypsy moths respectively.

-The genus name of Entomophaga was derived from combining two words in the Greek, entomon means insect and phaga means to eat.
+The genus name of Entomophaga was derived from combining two words in the Greek: entomon meaning insect and phaga meaning to eat.
 The genus was created in 1964 by the Polish mycologist Andrzej Batko (1933 - 1997).
 He wrote “... to commemorate the international journal Entomophaga devoted to problems of biological control of insect pests.”
 The journal later ceased publication in 1998 and was replaced by BioControl.